This the second part of a series I’m writing about the overlap of having a real estate license and also being a home stager.

 My point is that if you happen to be a real estate agent, it’s not necessarily going to give you instant credibility with the general public.
 It might with other real estate agents, but not with the general public.

-That said, having your real estate license does give you easy access to real estate information that your average home stager would have a harder time digging up.
+That said, having your real estate license gives you easy access to real estate information that your average home stager would not be able to access easily.
 At least for now, but that is changing quickly!

 Many people hire home stagers before they’ve hired a real estate agent